-- it has two proper subtrees and the heights of both subtrees differ by not more than 1, or if - 2. it has exactly one proper subtree of height 0,
+- it has two proper subtrees and the heights of both subtrees differ by not more than 1, or if - It has exactly one proper subtree of height 0,

-3. all proper subtrees are height-balanced.
+In all proper subtrees are height-balanced.

-If T is a balanced binary tree with n nodes and height h then $h \in \Theta(\log n)$ .
+If T is a balanced binary tree with n nodes and height h then $h \in \Theta(\log n)$.

-If T remains balanced after insertions/deletions then it is called self-balancing.
+If T remains balanced after insertions/deletions then it is called self-balancing deletions then it is called self-balancing